chiquitinxx/grooscript-gradle-plugin/README.md

 }
 </pre>

-There are 10 tasks:
+There are 9 tasks:

 __convert__ - to convert groovy files to javascript

-__daemon__ - to run daemon that detect file changes and convert the files.
-This task blocks execution, so use it alone.
+__convertThread__ - to run conversion daemon that detect file changes and convert the files to javascript

 __initStaticWeb__ - create a static web project with index.html in src/main/webabb, to work with grooscript

-__thread__ - run daemon to convert files to javascript.
-Executes daemon in a thread, so is perfect to use with other task

 __templatesJs__ - generate javascript file with groovy templates defined